Shoaib-Imrann/front-end-projects/README.md

 5. **For HTML/CSS/JS Projects** -
    Open the HTML files in a browser.

-## Features
 - All projects are fully responsive across various devices and screen sizes.
-- Each project includes a preview screenshot in its `README.md` file for a quick look at its design.
+- Each project includes a preview in its `README.md`